11 Types of Fans to Move Air Through Your Room Just Right

 Ceiling fans are great for both cooling and heating, thanks to the reverse-mechanism that they’re equipped with to enable air direction.

 Window fans, as the name suggests, are designed to fit into the window frame and though also used in bedrooms, are most commonly used in kitchens and bathrooms as both cooling devices and exhaust fans.
+If you have a windowless kitchen you can opt for a ceiling fan in the kitchen instead.

 Window fans or axial fans, generally have two individual fans with which they cool the room—one pulls in cool air from outside and distributes, while the other works as an exhaust fan, expelling hot air from the room to the outside.